iliya12321/iliya12321/README.md

 🌱 I’m currently studying at Yandex Practicum

-💞️ I started studying Python and backend development in July 2022
+💞️ I started studying Python and backend development in May 2022

 ---